11 Things to Know Before Becoming an Endoscopy Tech

 5. The Field Is Constantly Evolving

-6. Your Working Schedule Is Fairly Straight Forward
+6. Your Working Schedule Is Fairly Straightforward

-While you have a predictable routine, hours might differ from the standard 9-5 workday.
-Much of the work as a GI tech is focused around scheduled procedures, so you will typically work early morning hours and in the afternoon.
+Working as an endoscopy technician isn’t a typical office job.
+While you may have a predictable routine, hours can differ from the standard 9-5 workday.
+Most GI tech work is focused around scheduled procedures, so you will typically work early morning hours and afternoons.
 The upside of this means that there are very few late shifts, allowing you to get home at reasonable times each day.

 8. The GI Technician Job Description Isn’t Limiting

-9. Prioritizing Is Your Best Friend
+9. Prioritization Is Your Friend

 11. The Field Isn’t Very Competitive